build-on-aws/bedrock-agents-streamlit/README.md

 ![Access granted](Streamlit_App/images/access_granted.png)

-- Now, we will create a knowledge base by selecting **Knowledge base** on the left, then selecting the orange button **Create Knowledge base**.
+- Now, we will create a knowledge base by selecting **Knowledge base** on the left, then selecting the orange button **Create knowledge base**.

 ![create_kb_btn](Streamlit_App/images/create_kb_btn.png)